humans-to-robots-motion/pyrieef-docs/README.md

 * To edit the documentation: https://github.com/humans-to-robots-motion/pyrieef/tree/master/docs

-You can edit the files there and make a pull request The files will be updated by the maintainer.
+You can edit the files there and make a pull request.
+The files will be updated by the maintainer.